BenchmarkXPRT/AIXPRT/Tensorflow_TensorRT/AIXPRT/Modules/Deep-Learning/Readme.md

 ## 1. Introduction
-This module contains workloads to evaluate the system performance of use cases related to Image Classification and Object Detection using Tensorflow with TensorRT optimizations.
+This module contains workloads to evaluate the system performance of use cases related to image classification and object detection using Tensorflow with TensorRT optimizations.
-It has workloads “resnet50_v1”, "ssd-mobilenet-v1" and can run Single and Multi-Batch size scenarios.
+It has workloads “ResNet50_v1”, "SSD-MobileNet-v1" and can run single- and multi-batch size scenarios.

 ## 2. System Requirements
-For Nvidia Discrete Graphics Cards
+For NVIDIA Discrete Graphics Cards
 * Operating System:
 	Ubuntu 16.04 LTS
 * GPU:
 	  [CUDA enabled NVIDIA GPUs](https://developer.nvidia.com/cuda-gpus)

-For Nvidia Tegra Xavier
+For NVIDIA Tegra Xavier
 * JetPACK 4.1.1

-## 3. Run Benchmark
+## 3. Run the Benchmark

 #### Steps to configure the machine

-1. Clone the AIXPRT Github repository
+1. clone the AIXPRT repository.

 2. Install dependencies:

    a.
-If using Nvidia Discrete GFX
+If using NVIDIA Discrete GFX

    * Install [CUDA 10](https://developer.nvidia.com/cuda-downloads)
    * Restart the system after installing CUDA 10